Decision Matrix Analysis Video

 Decision Matrix Analysis helps you make a good decision when you need to weigh up many difficult-to-compare factors.

-To use this approach, first list of all the options available to you as rows in a table.
+To use this approach, first list all of the options available to you as rows in a table.
 Then, list the factors you need to consider as column headings.
 For example, if you're trying to choose between three suppliers, you might want to compare each one in terms of their location, price, and reliability.

 Next, you need to figure out the relative importance of each factor.
 For example, is location more important than price?
 Is reliability what matters most?